hay-i/gooal/docs/dev.md

 ## Installation

+Providing you have the necessary development tools installed, you can get up and running using the `make` commands.
+Use `make help` to see a list of options.

 1) Install Golang using [asdf](https://asdf-vm.com/guide/getting-started.html) / `asdf plugin add golang && asdf install`
 2) Install Templ from the [docs](https://templ.guide/quick-start/installation) / `go install github.com/a-h/templ/cmd/templ@v0.2.598`
 3) Install Docker